ashleycrespo/warbler/README.md

 ## Branding
 I wanted to make this type specimen to look like it was out of a romance book because that's what the Warbler font by David Jonathan Ross, reminds me of.
 I tried to achieve this by surrounding "Warbler" and the sides of the page with vines.
 ## What I Learned
 Coding is so time consuming and even for a one page website it took a while to get where I wanted it to be.
 The hardest part was making everything centered but I was able to overcome that struggle.
-## Animation
-The animation on my website is my favorite part and surprisingly the easiest part.
-I thought it was going to be just as hard as it would be on after effects but it was just plugging in numbers for the speed and position of what you want to animate.
+Thankfully this project wasn't as difficult as my first website.